basicBot/source/README.md

 ###Special settings###

-_Will be updated after the bot has is ready for use._
+_Will be updated after the bot is ready for use._

 ###Extending functionality###

-_Will be updated after the bot has is ready for use._
+_Will be updated after the bot is ready for use._

 Credits
 -------